lwthompson2/pyramid/docs/smooth-demo/README.md

 # Smooth Signals Demo

-Here's a demo / example of Pyramid signal smoothign, using a per-trial "adjuster".
+Here's a demo / example of Pyramid signal smoothing and normalizing, using a per-trial "adjuster" and an after-the-fact "collecter".

 ## overview